ramuit44/galactusWeatherWidgetFactory/README.md

 </body>
 ```
 ## Solution Description
+* For achieving the design pattern of promise chaning , I had to use the 'Function.prototype.bind'.
+But unfortunatley becuase of this  the specific test cases when ran with PhantomJS headless browser are failing.
+This is becuase looks like phanthomJS doesn't support bind becuase its built with earlier version of JS enging.
+I am ending up with [this](https://github.com/ariya/phantomjs/issues/10522) known phantomjs issue.
 * Since there wasn't much styling, I haven't used any OOCSS styling principles with CSS Preprocessors like SAAS (Let me know if you require that :) - can do that as well) and css in the APP is plain simple css.